 Anhelina is a true animal lover who likes to travel off-radar and won't ever miss a chance to snap an atmospheric photo.

-But why the Arctic?
-Contrary to majority thinking, it’s not all blizzard and frost with a penguin or two.
-The Arctic is enigmatic, diverse, irresistible.
-It’s quaint coastal villages, trails of intrepid explorers, fascinating Inuit cultures, and Mars-like landscapes.
-And remember: penguins live mostly in Antarctica.
+But why the Arctic Circle?
+Contrary to popular belief, it’s not all blizzard and frost mixed with a penguin or two.
+The Arctic is diverse and irresistible.
+It’s quaint coastal villages, rich human cultures, and Mars-like landscapes.

 Why run on a treadmill when there are still places in the great outdoors left to conquer?
-Hiking in the Arctic is the perfect retreat from the brain fog and brick walls of modern life while exploring the edge of the known world and earning a workout for your muscles and lungs.
+Hiking in the Arctic is the perfect retreat from the brain fog and brick walls of modern life.
+So why not explore the edge of the world while you workout those muscles and lungs at the same time?

 After the physical and mental challenge, sit down, sip your tea, and relax among some of the world’s most gorgeous scenery.

 #2 Dive into Earth’s purest water at Silfra Fissure

 Being underwater is great for your physical and mental wellbeing

 An old scuba saying goes, “we dive not to escape life, but for life not to escape us.”

 Snorkeling and diving are staple activities for those seeking a retreat from the world.Swimming underwater has been known to help people suffering from ADHD, reduce anxiety, and relieve stress.Snorkeling and diving are both cardiovascular exercises, which stimulate the body to release endorphins and elevate your mood.

 One of the best arctic activities to do is dive into the cleanest water in the world at the Silfra Fissure in Iceland.
 Explore a fissure where tectonic plates drift apart and enjoy the incredible health benefits of snorkeling and diving into the bargain.